 You may or may not lose your rewards if you cancel your credit card before using them up.
 Here’s how to find out.

 Generally speaking, what happens to your credit card rewards when you close your account depends on the type of card you have and the specific rules outlined by its associated rewards program.
-With this in mind, you should read over your credit cards program’s fine print before you take steps to close a credit card account that has a rewards balance.
+With this in mind, you should read over your credit card program’s fine print before you take steps to close a credit card account that has a rewards balance.

 That said, there are some general rules of thumb to keep in mind if your goal is keeping your points balance alive.
 There are also steps you can take to avoid losing the points and miles you worked so hard to earn.